 Amazingly detailed presentation on Electro-Optics.
 Covers everything from the basics to Thermal Imaging to Lasers.

 Fluids, Buoyancy and Viscosity + Water System Challenge, By Ben de Mendonca and David Sonenberg, Grade 8

-A presentation on fluids, buoyancy and viscosity and accompanied by challenge activities to be completed in groups.
+A complete package of goods on fluids, buoyancy and viscosity, including a presentation and a group challenge activity including student handouts, worksheets, and reflection exercises.
 The presentation overviews fluids, buoyancy and viscosity by answering these questions: ‘What is a fluid?’, ‘How do you calculate buoyancy?’ and ‘What is Viscosity?’

 Investigating Properties of Substances and their Chemical Reactions, Adapted By Jesse Fleming , Grades 5 and 6